 Subsequent evolutionary models examined conditions favouring different learning biases.
 Conformity’s ‘sweet spot’ turned out to be a spatially variable environment with migration, since conforming helps migrants to quickly adopt the locally adaptive behaviour (Henrich & Boyd, 1998; Boyd & Richerson, 1985; reviewed in Aoki & Feldman, 2014).
 More generally, conformists perform better when environmental change is slow, social learning is easy (relative to individual learning), transmitted traits have high adaptive value, and fitness payoffs vary a lot with space (Nakahashi, 2007; Kendal et al., 2009).

 Conformity adds robustness in the transmission process overall (Dindo, Whiten & de Waal, 2009; Danchin et al., 2018; Lachlan, Ratmann & Nowicki, 2018).
 A conformist learner is unlikely to pick up a one-off behavioural mistake, since its decision is based on many demonstrators.
 Yet this redundancy also dampens innovation (Sterelny, 2006), and in rapidly changing environments, it may cause a carryover of old behaviours that are no longer adaptive if the individuals are not flexible enough to adapt at the same speed as the environment changes (Aplin et al., 2017).
 In the context of cultural evolution, this can in turn slow down the response to environmental change and thus promote the maintenance of outdated maladaptive behaviours (Whitehead & Richerson, 2009).

-Crucially, conformity generates a stable combination of within-group homogeneity and among-group heterogeneity.
-Indeed, conformity fixes a given group on a single socially learnt tradition that remains stable over generations, making the tradition resistant to erosion and robust to invasion of alternative variants.
-Importantly, different groups can fix on different traits depending on which trait is locally optimal, cultural drift or some specific initial conditions for instance.
+In practice however, a mix of conformity and individual learning may allow populations to switch to newly adaptive behaviours.
+This was shown by Aplin et al. (2017) in an experimental study on great tits (Parus major): by manipulating behaviour rewards, they documented that both individuals and populations were able to move away from established, now-suboptimal behavioural traditions.
+The takeaway message is that conformity can catalyze a behavioural change that is initially driven by individual learning.
+A related point was made by Perreault et al. (2012), in providing theoretical evidence that conformity is expected to be a universal feature of social learning when individual learning is also at play.

-Conformity does not necessarily foster the adoption of optimal traits as it can stabilize any trait given the right conditions (Laland, 1994).
-For example, conformity can foster cooperation if interactions and learning are spatially constrained in the population, thus giving rise to ‘local clusters’ of co-operators (Peña et al., 2009; Mengel, 2009; Molleman, Pen & Weissing, 2013).
+Given the right conditions, conformity can actually stabilize any trait – adaptive or not (Laland, 1994).
+For example, in some models conformity can foster cooperation if interactions and learning are spatially constrained in the population, thus giving rise to ‘local clusters’ of co-operators (Peña et al., 2009; Mengel, 2009; Molleman, Pen & Weissing, 2013).
 Instead, in large homogeneous populations, cooperation is diluted, and conformity can block its evolution (Lehmann & Feldman, 2008; Molleman, Quiñones & Weissing, 2013).
 Similarly, conformity can coevolve with other cultural or genetic traits such as altruism (Lehmann & Feldman, 2008) or the ability to copy (Wakano & Aoki, 2007).

-These models have provided extensive insights into how conformity works, but some questions remain unexplored, as we discuss below.
+Empirical studies to verify these predictions remain needed, for instance to study how conformity interacts with group size to affect traditions of cooperation

+Crucially, conformity is able to generate a stable combination of within-group homogeneity and among-group heterogeneity.
+Indeed, conformity fixes a given group on a single socially learnt tradition that remains stable over generations, making the tradition resistant to erosion and robust to invasion of alternative variants.
+Importantly, different groups can fix on different traits depending on which trait is locally optimal, cultural drift or some specific initial conditions.
+This is illustrated by patterns of tool use among chimpanzees (Pan troglodytes) from the Taï National Forest (Côte d’Ivoire).
+These chimpanzees crack Coula edulis nuts with stone and/or wooden hammers and use roots as anvils.
+Which tools they use depends on the community they live in, and it is culturally transmitted.
+Despite high levels of female intergroup migration, differences between neighbouring groups persist over time with incoming females conforming to their new group-specific tradition (Luncz et al., 2014).

 (1) Looking for normative conformity in non-human animals